 - Listener and

-See an example setup script to configure HTTP and HTTPs Listeners.
+See an example setup script to configure HTTP and HTTPS Listeners.
 This script as stated by Ansible uses a self-signed certificate and enables basic authentication only.
-Therefore it is not a good solution for a production https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1
+Therefore it is not a good solution for production.
+See this link for more information.

-See documentation on how to create WinRM listener via PowerShell (ensure to provide the certificate thumbprint). https://docs.ansible.com/ansible/latest/user_guide/windows_setup.html#configuring-ansible-for-ssh-on-windows
+See the documentation on how to create a WinRM listener via PowerShell (ensure to provide the certificate thumbprint).

 How does Ansible work?

 Ansible works by configuring remote devices from a central device that has Ansible software installed.
-It has a simple architecture and communicates over normal SSH channels for Unix systems or WinRM for Windows systems in order to retrieve information from remote machines, to execute the automation tasks and YAML files to define provisioning details (issue commands) etc.
+It has a simple architecture and communicates over normal SSH channels for Unix systems or WinRM for Windows systems in order to retrieve information from remote machines, to execute automation tasks, and YAML files to define provisioning details (issue commands), etc.